 Do Not Ignore Sensitive Teeth

-Most often, teeth sensitivity isn’t the problem, but a symptom of the problem.
+Most often, tooth sensitivity isn’t the problem, but a symptom of the problem.
 One of the first signs of gum disease is often teeth sensitivity.
 Maybe you’re grinding your teeth at night and your teeth feel sensitive during the day due to a lack of enamel and exposure to the cold winter air.

 Sensitive teeth might be a sign of serious tooth decay.
-You may have a cavity that requires a filling, especially if the sensitivity doesn’t subside.You may not even realize that you need one and just feel the sensitivity.
+You may have a cavity that requires a tooth-colored filling, especially if the sensitivity doesn’t subside.You may not even realize that you need one and just feel the sensitivity.
 This is part of the reason why regular dental visits are so important.

 Our schedule an appointment with the dental office of Jeffrey T. Baker DDS PC, call (586) 992-9222.can help you with any pain resulting from tooth sensitivity.
 To